Restoration continues through lockdown

 This prompted an on-site discussion with Hugh Potter, Patrick Morris and Ian Hooker about the position of the second stop-lock.
 Based on a diagram produced by Hugh, and the visible evidence which shows part of the recess of the second stop-lock a few feet away, it was concluded that part of this recess (and possibly another anchor strap) was buried under the concrete footbridge.

-The planning application for the cottage restoration includes the possibility of re-introducing a replica stop-lock sometime in the future, although Derbyshire Wildlife Trust has not committed to this and there would be all kinds of hoops to jump through to obtain the necessary permissions.
+The planning application for the cottage restoration includes the possibility of re-introducing a replica stop-lock sometime in the future.
+It will be exciting to see this opportunity come to fruition.